 There are even opportunities for writing more education-specific content, from educational content for kids to resources for teachers.
 Platforms like The STEMtaught journal pay $100 (plus a cool T-shirt) for STEM-based article submissions geared toward an elementary audience.
 Teachers and Writers magazine has a variety of prompts they’re looking for submissions for.
 You can make between $50 to $350 for articles geared toward teaching creative writing and sparking the imagination in the classroom.
 You could even write blogs on SEL or curriculum rooted in social justice!

 Don’t know where to start?
-There are platforms specifically for freelancers, like Upwork or Fiverr, where you can find or post freelance gigs.
+There are platforms specifically for freelancers, like Upwork, where you can find or post freelance gigs.
 Once you determine your niche, you can create a profile and get started on that summer job!
 The best part?
 Due to the flexible nature of freelancing, you can continue doing it when school is back in session.

 Who knows?
 Your summer job might just be the beginning of a lucrative side-hustle.
 (Or a future full-time career.)
 You can learn all about getting started with freelancing in this interview with freelancing expert Jay Clouse.

 In addition to writing, there are freelance opportunities that make for great summer jobs for teachers.
 Opportunities range from virtual assisting to graphic design to educational consulting.
 For example, if you’re the type of teacher who loves staying organized, being a virtual assistant is a great summer job opportunity.
 With online businesses on the rise, plenty of people are looking for VAs to help keep things running smoothly.
 You might be asked to create graphics and post on social media.
 You might have to respond to emails and schedule meetings.
 There may be some writing or data entry involved as well.
 It all depends on your clients’ needs.
 This is true for many freelancing roles.
 Make sure you fully understand the goals and scope of the project before applying or accepting.